kaste/SublimeLinter-addon-black-for-flake/README.md

 This is an addon for SublimeLinter.

-**You need to install both [sublack](https://github.com/jgirardet/sublack) and [SublimeLinter-flake8](https://github.com/SublimeLinter/SublimeLinter-flake8)**.
+**You need to install [SublimeLinter-flake8](https://github.com/SublimeLinter/SublimeLinter-flake8)!**.
+Highly recommended is to install **[sublack](https://github.com/jgirardet/sublack)** as well.

-The plugin will auto configure flake8 and mute all warnings black can actually fix.
+The plugin will configure the flake8 plugin and mute all warnings black can actually fix.

 It does this _only if_ a given view is configured with `"sublack.black_on_save": true` or `"SublimeLinter-addon-black-for-flake.enable": true`.
 Usually you set such a key in the 'settings' section of your project file.
 Like so: